building

 Origin: Israel, USA

-I joined the project at the MVP preparation stage as a Design Lead, owning the end-to-end design strategy and execution.
-My role included leading the design team, driving research, defining core user flows, and establishing a scalable design process aligned with both business goals and engineering constraints.
+My role: I joined at MVP preparation stage as Design Lead, owning end-to-end UX strategy and execution.
+I led the design team, drove user research, defined core flows, and built a scalable design process aligned with both business goals and engineering constraints.

 Problem Statement

-Construction payment workflows are complex, multi-party, and compliance-driven.
-Manual, inconsistent processes and fragmented documentation lead to frequent errors, delayed approvals, and cash flow disruptions.
+Construction payment workflows are multi-party, compliance-driven, and heavily manual.
+Fragmented documentation and inconsistent processes cause frequent errors, delayed approvals, and cash flow disruptions.

-Users lack clear requirements, visibility into payment status, and timely feedback, resulting in repeated corrections.
-For the business, this creates operational overhead and slows project execution.
+Users lack clear requirements, visibility into status, and timely feedback — leading to repeated corrections.
+For the business, this creates operational overhead that slows project delivery.

-The MVP aimed to turn complex construction billing into a clear, structured, and predictable experience.
+The MVP goal was to turn complex construction billing into a clear, structured, and predictable experience — measured by: guided workflows that reduce submission errors, faster approval cycles, and a UX foundation built to scale.

 Discovery & Research